LiDAR-Motion-Segmentation/baseline-scripts/README.md

 # using automated annotation script
 # config for this code is present in config/config.yml
-python advanced_annotator.py --data /path/to/your/frames --output_dir /path/to/your/results --config /path/to/your/config
+python3 advanced_annotator.py --data /path/to/your/frames --output_dir /path/to/your/results --config /path/to/your/config

+# to backproject the sam mask to pointclouds use
+python3 sam_backproject.py \
+    --images ./images \
+    --pcds ./pcds \
+    --labels ./labels \
+    --calib ./calibration.yaml \
+    --output ./sam_projected_output
 ```
 ![alt text](/assets/000058.png)